darkenergy1856/darkenergy1856/README.md

 - 👋 Hi, I’m @darkenergy1856
 - 👀 I’m interested in ...
 Coding and Custom Rom Development(Building)
 - 🌱 I’m currently learning ...
-JAVA , PYHTON
+PYHTON , Angular , MySql ,SpringBoot
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... emailId : aryanchandra7360@gmail.com

 <!---
 darkenergy1856/darkenergy1856 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.